chef/chef-web-docs/chef_master/source/resource_cron.rst

 Syntax
 =====================================================
-A **cron** resource block manage cron entries.
+A **cron** resource block manages cron entries.
 For example, to get a weekly cookbook report from the Chef Supermarket:

 .. code-block:: ruby